-First let’s finish combat.
-Yes you can upgrade your vehicle with weapons to help shoot down foes and even get a secondary weapon such as mines or flame throwers.
+First, let’s finish combat.
+Yes, you can upgrade your vehicle with weapons to help shoot down foes and even get a secondary weapon such as mines or flame throwers.
 The main focus of the game is RTS…wait…what?
 RTS?
-You’re kidding me right?
-I thought this was a God of War type game…I’m very sorry, but this is true and while it works it is the game’s biggest let down.
+You’re kidding me, right?
+I thought this was a God of War type game…I’m very sorry, but this is true and while it works it is the game’s biggest letdown.
 I too thought this game was all action adventure until I got hit with a tutorial on how to do this.
-Well to make things simple all your basic RTS elements are here: Creating troops, upgrading your “base” to create stronger troops, and collecting “resources” to fund all this.
-With a unique take on RTS you have to build “merch booths” on green holes in the ground to create fans which in turn let you create troops.
+Well, to make things simple all your basic RTS elements are here: Creating troops, upgrading your “base” to create stronger troops, and collecting “resources” to fund all this.
+With a unique take on RTS, you have to build “merch booths” on green holes in the ground to create fans which in turn let you create troops.
 Upgrading your base, up to two times, lets you create greater troops like roadies, bouncers, and even fire barons.
 You have basic troops (head bangers) and chicks that shoot fire out of their guitars.
 There are a lot of units, and while you command them around the map via a light you can tell them to hold, attack, go to, or follow you.
 Eddie gets to fly around the map and when you need to aid your troops you can use any of your “special attacks”.
 If you Eddie dies he respawns at his stage thanks to his fans.

 Now while all this sounds simple it really is TOO simple and could have been cut from the game.
 There are “in between” levels that have you fetching these troops, or going from A-B and I really liked those missions better.
 The RTS just took too long and felt out of place in an action adventure type game.
 I was also disappointed to see only two boss fights which were at the beginning and end, thus the developers using side missions as fillers in between story missions.
-These side missions are interesting at first, but become extremely repetitive since there isn’t much of a variety.
+These side missions are interesting at first but become extremely repetitive since there isn’t much of a variety.

 Side missions vary from helping the Ironheade (yes with an E so people know we’re serious…) members ambush an enemy convoy all the way to racing.
 Some other missions consist of using your vehicle to fight off convoys and the rare unique side mission.
 There is even a hunting record breaker, but this allows you to send that creature into battle to help you fight.
-Of course you get something for completing these missions and that is fire tributes.
+Of course, you get something for completing these missions and that is fire tributes.
 Think of these as currency to buy stuff at the store.

 My favorite part about the whole game is actually the art style.
-Everything from the trees to the rocks to the animals is influenced by metal from the 70’s ad 80’s and Double Fine captured the feeling perfectly.
+Everything from the trees to the rocks to the animals is influenced by metal from the 70’s and 80’s and Double Fine captured the feeling perfectly.
 The graphics are amazing and the voice acting is top notch, but you can’t help but notice the attention to detail in everything.
 Not only is the art style unique, but the execution as well such as the dry ice mines, and the great wall which is made of amps that are so powerful they can kill you.
 Everything is pure metal and so is the great 40+ song soundtrack.

 Brutal Legend isn’t for everyone, but metal heads or people who just appreciate great games or music will enjoy this very much.